bws-burda/openstack-backup-automation/README.md

 ### Automatic Volume Inclusion
 When you tag an instance with a **BACKUP-*** tag, the system automatically:
-1. Creates an instance snapshot
-2. Discovers all volumes attached to that instance
+1. Discovers all volumes attached to that instance
-3. Creates volume backups for each attached volume with the same schedule
+2. Creates volume backups for each attached volume with the same schedule
-4. Uses the same retention policy for all components
+3. Uses the same retention policy for all components

 This provides a simple "one-tag backup solution" for complete server protection.